Local-global principles for norm one tori over semi-global fields: Local Global Principle

 \begin{proof} Let $\XX$ be a regular proper model of $F$ which is obtained as a sequence of blow-ups of $\XX_0$ at closed points.
 Since the graph $\Gamma(\XX_0)$ is a tree, $\Gamma(\XX)$ is also a tree (\cite[Remark 6.1(b)]{HHK1}).
 Let $X$ be the reduced special fibre of $\XX$.
 Then $\Sh _{X}(F, T_{L/F}) = 0$ (\ref{Sha_X_vanishes}).
 Thus, by (\ref{union_of_Sha_X_equals_Sha_dvr}), we have $\Sh(F, T_{L/F}) = 0.$ \end{proof}

-\begin{cor} Let $K$ be a complete discretely valued field with residue field $\kappa $ algebraically closed.
-Let $F$ be the function field of a curve over $K$ and $L/F$ be finite Galois extension of degree $n$ with $(n,char(\kappa ))=1.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
+\begin{cor} Let $K$ be an $m$-local field with first residue field $\kappa$ or an iterated Laurent series in $m$ variables over an algebraically closed field $\kappa$.
+Let $F$ be the function field of a smooth, projective, geometrically integral curve over $K$ and $L/F$ be a finite Galois extension of degree $n$ with $(n,char(\kappa ))=1.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
 Suppose that the graph associated to $\XX$ is a tree.
-Then $\Sh (F, T_{L/F})=0.$ \end{cor}

-\begin{cor} Let $K$ be a $m$-local field with residue field $\kappa.$ Let $F$ be the function field of a curve over $K$ and $L/F$ be finite Galois extension of degree $n$ with $(n,char(\kappa ))=1.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
-Suppose that the garph associated to $\XX$ is a tree.
 If $K$ contains a primitive $n^{\rm th}$ root of unity, then $\Sh (F, T_{L/F})=0.$ \end{cor}

 \begin{proof} Follows from (\ref{mlocal}) and (\ref{dvrsha}). \end{proof}